blackbox-ghost/DOGE-CIV3X/README.md

 # DOGE-CIV3X
-Track actions taken by the Department of Government Efficiency using the BB-G CIVex tool
+Track actions taken by the Department of Government Efficiency using the BB-G CIV3X tool